kkredit/scramble-squares-solvers/README.md

 Before submitting a solution, please meet the following guidelines:

-1. Include a comment at the top of the file with your name and a reference to the CC-1.0 Universal license
+1. Include a comment at the top of the file with your name and a reference to the CC0-1.0 Universal license
-1. Add tooling installation to the Dockerfile (please keep it simple)
 1. Write a Makefile such that produces an executable called `bin/puzzle`
-1. Implement the solution such that it prints between 1-4 (including rotations) solutions in a somewhat readable format
+1. Implement the solution such that it prints 1-4 (including rotations) solutions in a somewhat readable format

-1. (Optional) Add your solution to the [benchmarking](#benchmarks) script to be included in the table
+For languages that do not produce an executable, `bin/puzzle` may be a shell script that invokes your program.
+See the Clojure solution as an example.
+Either you or I can update the root Makefile and Dockerfile, and optionally add the solution to the benchmarking script.

 ## Benchmarks